Home NAS System

 Press ESC+"i" to add the following statement to the end of the file.
 After adding it, press ESC+"Shift + :", then type wq and press Enter to save and exit.

-#Use ext4 as the file system, refer to the partition file type found in the previous step.
+#Use ext4 as the file system, referring to the partition file type queried in the previous step.

 #Add the nofail option.
 The nofail option allows normal booting even if the device does not exist.